buzzqw/TUS/OBSS/OBSSv2-eng.md

 A Devotee of Thaft respects life as well as death and does not fear to bring destruction for a greater balance.

 Thaft was shaped by Atmos.

+Thaft avoids danger whenever possible and prefers to observe before acting, but in the ceremonies of birth and death he can be extroverted and authoritative.
+He is vain in caring for his symbols, loyal and kind to those he accompanies, patient in judgment, and vindictive toward anyone who profanes the natural cycle.

 - **Symbol**: An open book with a skull on top
 - **Ability Score**: Wisdom